UbiquityRobotics/learn2/docs/requirements/simulation.rst

    Drive System               Differential drive with 2 wheels Payload Capacity           Up to 100 kg
-   Chassis                    Aerospace-grade aluminum construction Motors                     2 × 200W hub motors Power Supply               12V and 5V outputs (10A each)
-   Battery                    Up to 35 Amp hours of 24V batteries Operating Time             Up to 8 hours of normal operation
+   Chassis                    Aerospace-grade aluminum construction Motors                     2 x 200W hub motors Power Supply               12V and 5V outputs (10A each) Battery                    Up to 35 Amp hours of 24V batteries Operating Time             Up to 8 hours of normal operation